 1. BTPS Testing at SDSU Extension

-The cheapest option for San Diego GRE test prep classes, at $490 (which includes free retakes) is BTPS’s course taught at San Diego State’s College of Extended Studies, which is at the same location as SDSU in College Area.
+The cheapest option for San Diego GRE test prep classes, at $490 (which includes free retakes) is BTPS’s course taught at San Diego State’s College of Extended Studies, which is at the same location as SDSU in the College Area.
 BTPS offers two summer sessions at SDSU, with both sessions meeting once per week on Saturdays, from 9am to 3pm.
 The first session runs from June 3rd to June 24th, and the second runs from July 29th to August 19th.
 The included materials for this course are CliffsNotes TestPrep GRE General Test® with CD/ROM.
 Classes are capped at 50 students.
-The course instructor is not provided.
+The course instructor seems to be either Jerry Swovelin, Barbara Swovelin, or Michael Brown.
 Started at Cal State Northridge and offered at various California locations, BTPS Testing is formally known as Bobrow Test Preparation Services, and they are based in Agoura Hills, in Southern California.

 2. UC San Diego Extension

 The next cheapest option for GRE classes is offered by UCSD Extension.
 It is $500 or free for current UCSD students, but if you are a UCSD student looking for the free summer class, be aware that you have to enroll between May 22-26th to get in, and you might have fewer options for class time than if you’re paying.
 The website says space is limited and provided on a first-come, first-serve basis.
 When we called, we were told classes are capped at 24.
 After 24, there is a waitlist, and information about the summer classes will be posted sometime in May.
 Current classes are four weeks long, from April 29th-May 21st, Saturdays 830am-1230pm or 1pm-5pm, and May 1st-May 24th MW 730-930pm.
 The materials included with this course are the ETS Official guide.
-All current, spring sessions are led by Chris Vettraino, who also tutors groups or individuals (but not classes) through Paradigm Test Prep.
+All current sessions are taught by Anya Lundeberg.
 It’s important to note that while UC San Diego’s main campus is in La Jolla, its GRE classes are held at its UCSD Extension, University City Center in University City.

 3. Xceptional Prep

-Xceptional offers six-week, 18-hour, in-person GRE courses in Old Town San Diego for $550.
-Classes are capped at 15 students.
-Classes are held on Sunday afternoons, 12pm-3pm.
+Xceptional offers six-week, 18-hour, in-person GRE courses in Old Town San Diego for $549.
+Classes are capped at 15 students and are held on Sunday afternoons, 12pm-3pm.
 The class fee includes 18 hours of instruction and an assortment of materials, which are a Textbook of Official Test Questions, 4 Official GRE Practice Tests, a Comprehensive Math and Statistics Review, The Xceptional Prep GRE Coursebook, and A 970+ Word GRE Vocabulary List.
 The instructor information was not provided.
 Xceptional is based in Sacramento, CA, so at least their customer service is in the same time zone.